JBS S.A.

 Strength of Deforestation Commitment

-The company discloses its commitment to not purchase cattle from ranches responsible for deforestation in the Amazon Biome region.
-To mirror this commitment, the company also brought forward its target of zero illegal deforestation for other Brazilian biomes (Cerrado, Pantanal, Atlantic Forest and Caatinga biomes) from 2030 to 2025.
-This includes both direct and indirect suppliers and covers 100% of the beef supply chain.
-The target is only for illegal deforestation.
+The company is committed to not purchasing cattle from ranches causing deforestation in the Amazon Biome and has advanced its target of zero illegal deforestation in other Brazilian biomes (Cerrado, Pantanal, Atlantic Forest, and Caatinga) from 2030 to 2025.
+This target applies to both direct and tier 1 indirect suppliers, covering 100% of the beef supply chain, and is limited to illegal deforestation.

 0.25/3.25